 In some cases, if the breast lump is very small and deep and is difficult to locate, the wire localization technique may be used during surgery.
 With this technique, a special wire is placed into the lump under X-ray guidance.
 The surgeon then follows this wire to help locate the breast lump.

 During a biopsy, tissues or cells are removed from the body so they can be tested in a laboratory.
 Once the health care provider receives the results, a preliminary pathology report is compiled.
-This information will confirm whether or not cancer cells are present in the sample and will determine which treatment method is best suited for the patient and their unique needs (via Willow Breast and Hereditary Cancer Support).
+This information will confirm whether or not cancer cells are present in the sample and will determine which treatment method is best suited for the patient and their unique needs.

-What is a pathology report and why is it important (via Willow Breast and Hereditary Cancer Support)?
+What is a pathology report and why is it important?

 Pathology reports provide important information about your breast cancer.
 When breast tissue is removed, a pathologist, a doctor who specializes in examining tissue and diagnosing disease, examines it under a microscope.
 A preliminary pathology report is prepared after a breast biopsy.
 A more detailed report is prepared after your breast surgery (lumpectomy or mastectomy).
 Only after gathering all of the details in your pathology report can your surgeon determine the next steps in your treatment.

-What kind of information is contained in a pathology report (via Willow Breast and Hereditary Cancer Support)?
+What kind of information is contained in a pathology report?

 The report describes the characteristics of your tumour, such as:

-Size of tumour The size of the cancer is one of the factors that determines the stage of the breast cancer.
+The size of the tumour is one of the factors that determines the stage of the breast cancer.
 Size doesn’t tell the whole story – all of the cancer’s characteristics are important.
 A small cancer can be very fast-growing while a larger cancer may be slow-growing, or it could be the other way around.
 Doctors measure cancer in centimetres.

-Lymph node status The lymphatic system is a series of vessels throughout the body that drain fluid from tissues.
-Bacteria and other microbes including cancer cells are picked up in the lymphatic fluid and trapped inside lymph nodes, where they can be attacked and destroyed by white blood cells.
+The lymphatic system is a network of vessels throughout the body that drain fluid from tissues.
+Bacteria and other microbes, including cancer cells, are picked up in the lymphatic fluid and trapped inside lymph nodes, where they can be attacked and destroyed by white blood cells.
 The lymph nodes act as filters along the lymph fluid channel.
 The fluid leaves the breast and eventually goes back in the bloodstream.
 The lymph nodes try to catch and trap cancer cells before they reach other parts of the body.
 Having cancer cells in the lymph nodes under your arm is associated with an increased risk of the cancer spreading, which leads to metastatic breast cancer.

 Differentiation refers to how cancer cells look and function compared to normal cells.
-A tumour’s level of differentiation can vary with time and can be described in degrees (via Canadian Cancer Society).
+A tumour’s level of differentiation can vary with time and can be described in degrees.